 Hidden with cultural treasures, Canberra, in the ACT (Australian Capital), is the carefully constructed capital of Australia.
 It is no coincidence that the city is located between Sydney and Melbourne.
-The site of the capital chosen as a compromise between the two rival cities in 1908.
+The site of the capital was chosen as a compromise between the two rival cities in 1908.
 American architects Walter Burley Griffin and his wife Marion Mahony Griffin won an international competition to design the city, for instance.
 Including huge zones and geometric shapes.

 Also read: Things forbidden in Arabia